webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 |Editorial notes=[new content from Sierra to reframe SVG]
 }}
 {{Byline}}
-{{Summary_Section|

-This shows you how deploy a SVG graphic along with HTML and CSS, and guides you how its coordinate space works.
+{{Summary_Section|This shows you how deploy a SVG graphic along with HTML and CSS, and guides you how its coordinate space works.}}

-}}
 {{Tutorial
 |Content=__CONTENT__